Information at War: A Book Talk With Philip Seib

 A war’s outcome is determined by more than bullets and bombs.
 In our digital age, the proliferation of new media venues has magnified the importance of information—whether its content is true or purposely false—in battling an enemy and defending the public.

-Join noted author, journalist and public diplomacy scholar, Philip Seib (CPD Faculty Fellow), for a conversation on his new book, Information at War: Journalism, Disinformation, and Modern Warfare, which illuminates some of the thorniest issues on the contemporary agenda.
+On January 25, 2022 CPD hosted noted author, journalist and public diplomacy scholar, Philip Seib (CPD Faculty Fellow), for a conversation on his new book, Information at War: Journalism, Disinformation, and Modern Warfare, which illuminates some of the thorniest issues on the contemporary agenda.
 Information at war affects us all, and this book shows us how.

-Moderating this program is Patricia Riley, CPD Faculty Fellow and USC Annenberg Associate Professor of Communication and Global Communication M.A.
+Moderating this program was Patricia Riley, CPD Faculty Fellow and USC Annenberg Associate Professor of Communication and Global Communication M.A.
 Director.
 Seib and Riley will discuss situations in which untruthful and inflammatory information poisons a nation’s political processes and weakens its social fabric, as well as appropriate responses.
 How can media literacy help citizens defend against information warfare?
 And, should militaries place greater emphasis on crippling their adversaries with information rather than through kinetic force?

 About Philip Seib